2i2c-org/team-compass/administration/reimburse.md

 If you do not wish to make the payment yourself, we can make a payment with our [Ramp Credit Card](admin:credit-card).
 To do this, contact the [Executive Director](titles:exec-dir) or the [Partnerships Lead](titles:partnerships-lead).

+## What can be reimbursed?

+We reimburse team members that take on expenses as part of doing their work, provided that these expenses are aligned with the mission and goals of 2i2c.
+Any reimbursement request will need to be approved by either {term}`CS&S` or 2i2c's Executive Director.

+A good rule of thumb is to ask before you purchase something that you plan to reimburse in the future.
+As we understand our regular costs we will build a more sophisticated policy for what kinds of things can be reimbursed.

+Currently, these are the expenses that we regularly reimburse:

+- Monthly / annual fees for online services that are used across the entire 2i2c team.
+- Cloud infrastructure costs incurred as part of our services.
+- Conference travel / registration for conferences that we agree are in-scope for 2i2c's attendance.
+- Personal development / training for skills that are directly related to team responsibilities.
+- Infrequent equipment purchases for team members (computers, desks, etc) provided they are within a reasonable spend amount.

 ## How to approve transactions in Ramp